Cutoff for a class of auto-regressive models with vanishing additive noise: Introduction

-\end{theorem} \begin{remark}The constant $\alpha$ is defined in terms of a certain auxiliary Markov chain on the unit sphere (see \eqref{alpha}), though its explicit value is inaccessible in general. \end{remark} \begin{remark} As it will be clear from the proof, the second conclusion of the theorem -- i.e. the limit as $\beta\rightarrow +\infty$ -- holds even for sequences with a coordinate ratio approaching to zero.
-On the other hand, the first conclusion does not hold in the case $X_0(n)=(n,0,\ldots, 0)$ since, with positive probability (namely, if the first coordinate is selected first) the chain will mix in a bounded number of steps.
-If $X_0(n)$ has non-negative coordinates with at least two of them being strictly positive, it is easy to show that with high probability all coordinates will be of order $n$ in a bounded number of steps, and thus our result applies. \end{remark} Let us give an overview of the main heuristic behind the proof.
+The fact that the bound deteriorates as $d$ grows matches the intuition that the mixing time of the Gibbs sampler increases with the dimension.
+As for the dependence on the $e_i$s, notice that if they are all equal to one then the chain may not admit a stationary distribution. \end{remark} \begin{remark} As it will be clear from the proof, the second conclusion of the theorem -- i.e. the limit as $\beta\rightarrow +\infty$ -- holds even for sequences with some coordinates being equal to zero.
+On the other hand, the first conclusion does not hold in the case $X_0=(1,0,\ldots, 0)$ since with positive probability (namely, if the first coordinate is selected first) the chain will mix in a bounded number of steps.
+If $X_0$ has non-negative coordinates with at least two of them being strictly positive, it is easy to show that with high probability all coordinates will be bounded away from zero in a bounded number of steps, and thus our result applies. \end{remark} Let us give an overview of the main heuristic behind the proof.
 We start by analyzing the chain that we obtain by averaging over the randomness stemming from the $Z_k$'s.
-The core of the proof is to show that this chain is $O(1)$ with high probability precisely when $k$ is given by \eqref{choiceofk} for some fixed $\beta$.
-Then, the concentration properties of the stationary distribution and the absolute continuity of $\gamma$ allow us to conclude. \\ \\ In the case $d=2$, re-sampling the same coordinate has no effect on the distribution of the Markov chain, so that one can think of choosing coordinates in a deterministic fashion.
-If $\gamma$ is the law of a normal random variable, this allows numerical estimation of the total variation distance, displayed below, in striking accordance with the theoretical results.
+The core of the proof is to show that this chain is $O(1/n)$ with high probability precisely when $k$ is given by \eqref{choiceofk} for some fixed $\beta$.
+Then, a standard machinery (namely, the concentration properties of the stationary distribution and the absolute continuity of $\gamma$) allows us to conclude. \\ \\ In the case $d=2$, re-selecting the same coordinate has no effect on the distribution of the Markov chain, so that one can think of choosing coordinates in a deterministic fashion.
+Moreover, this allows for an explicit evaluation of $\alpha$.
+If $\gamma$ is the law of a normal random variable, this allows the numerical estimation of the total variation distance, displayed in Figure \ref{fig:hitallrange}, in striking accordance with the theoretical results.

 In general, to estimate the total variation distance one needs a more careful approach, even when $\gamma$ is the law of a normal random variable.
 Indeed, one has to approximate the distance between mixtures of normal random variables, for which no explicit formulas are available.
 However, our Theorem \ref{maintheorem} guarantees that both the logarithmic scaling and the cutoff are extremely robust.